Signed Call Android SDK

 within theonFailure(initException)

-method.- The initialization of the Signed Call Android SDK with the Push Primer configuration mentioned above should be invoked within the
+method.- The initialization of the Signed Call Android SDK with the Push Primer configuration mentioned above must be invoked within the

 onResume